 Waters in China get direct pollution from an outrageous number of factories.
 Apart from that, poor air quality contributes a lot to water contamination.
 Moreover, rusty pipes in old buildings add insult to injury.

-Chinese people are currently largely following the world’s common trend of talking greater care of one’s health.
+Chinese people are currently largely following the world’s common trend of taking greater care of one’s health.
 They don’t want to consume water that contains dust, chlorine, heavy metals, bacteria, etc, anymore.

 A boom in real estate in China has significantly increased the demand for water filters and purification systems.
 This is particularly true for the 3rd and 4th tier cities.